background

 On the other hand, a decline in the accrued wages balance occurs when the company fulfills the payment obligation to their employees (and results in less cash on hand).

-Accrued Wages and Employee Churn Rate
+How Do Accrued Wages Impact Employee Churn Rate?

 There is a “cap” in terms of the duration in which a compensation-related payment can be delayed, unlike delayed payments to suppliers or vendors.